SK53/indicia-docs/developing/coding-standards.rst

    method short, simple and break them up into several smaller methods if necessary.
    Generally speaking each method should fit on a single page when viewed on a typical monitor.
 #.
+Line widths should be ideally less than 120 characters where possible.
+#.
 Please comment code using the standards required of [http://www.phpdoc.org/
    phpDocumentor].
 That will help us auto-generate all the documentation for the project.\
 #.
 Please adopt the following naming conventions in your PHP code: